logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster.md

 Optional:

 - **resource_group** (String) The resource group where the network resources reside.
 If not specified, the azure_attributes/resource_group will be used.
+- **search_domain** (String) The search domain to use for node address resolution.
+If not specified it will use the Azure default one (internal.cloudapp.net).
 - **security_group_name** (String) The security group name.